History 1301 (Honors)

 The Unit Exams will be roughly 60% multiple-choice/short answer 40% identification The Unit Exams may include several map questions.
 At the beginning of each unit, I will distribute a list of Identification items and Lecture Objectives for that unit.
 These lists will be your study guides for that unit.
 You may also want to consult the common course objectives.
 Recognize that grades are NOT automatically rounded up at the end of the semester.

 ATTENDANCE AND PARTICIPATION: Regular attendance and participation in class discussions will not only help you to perform your best on class assignments they are requirements for this course.
 Make sure to be on time because attendance will be taken at the BEGINNING of each class and anyone who arrives after I have taken attendance will be counted absent for that day.
 In the lectures, I will present material that is NOT in your text and WILL appear on the Unit Exams.
-Students who faithfully attend class AND participate in discussions may earn up to TWO POINTS on their final grade.
+Students who faithfully attend class AND participate in discussions AND keep their PHONES TURNED OFF may earn up to TWO POINTS on their final grade.
 My website has links to several online newspapers and journals that will acquaint you with current issues of concern to Native America and I encourage you to look through these resources.

 WITHDRAWAL: A student may be withdrawn from the course at the instructor's discretion, but in all other cases withdrawal is the STUDENT'S RESPONSIBILITY.
 I WILL NOT WITHDRAW students retroactively.
-The last day to withdraw without academic penalty is APRIl 21.
+The last day to withdraw without academic penalty is APRIL 24.

-INCOMPLETES: Incompletes will be given ONLY in VERY RARE instances and ONLY to students who have a DOCUMENTED excuse for missing the 3rd Unit Exam AND have gained approval from me by MAY 9.
+INCOMPLETES: Incompletes will be given ONLY in VERY RARE instances and ONLY to students who have a DOCUMENTED excuse for missing the 3rd Unit Exam AND have gained approval from me by MAY 12.
 All other work must be turned in by the last day of class.

 ACADEMIC DISHONESTY: Academic dishonesty WILL NOT BE TOLERATED!
 The college policy states: "Acts prohibited by the College for which discipline may be administered include scholastic dishonesty, including but not limited to cheating on an exam or quiz, plagiarizing, and unauthorized collaboration with another in preparing outside work.
 Academic work submitted by students shall be the result of their thought, research or self-expression.
 Academic work is defined as, but not limited to tests, quizzes, whether taken electronically or on paper; projects, either individual or group; classroom presentations, and homework."
 Any student found guilty of academic dishonesty (cheating or plagiarism) will automatically be assigned a failing grade for the course.
 Additionally, you should recognize that students might have required to "defend" their papers if the authorship is questionable.
+See the Student Handbook for details on scholastic dishonesty.
+Recognize that students can not withdraw from the course when under investigation for scholastic dishonesty.

 ADDITIONAL NOTE: Learning is a skill!
 The more you practice the easier and more enjoyable learning becomes.
 Learn all you can!
 Ask questions!
 Challenge yourself!
 Stay informed!
 My website includes a section on current topics and I encourage you to look through it.
 Each student is strongly encouraged to participate in class.
 In any classroom situation that includes discussion and critical thinking, there are bound to be many differing viewpoints.
 These differences enhance the learning experience and create an atmosphere where students and instructors alike will be encouraged to think and learn.
 On sensitive and volatile topics, students may sometimes disagree not only with each other but also with the instructor.
 It is expected that faculty and students will respect the views of others when expressed in classroom discussions.
 We will, therefore, vigorously defend the principles of free speech and everyone should feel comfortable in expressing his or her beliefs.